mendozalourdes/flashcards-starter/README.md

 3. Contribute code to an partially constructed object-oriented application
 4. Write modular, reusable code that follows SRP (Single Responsibility Principle)
 5. Implement a robust testing suite using TDD

-## Features
-* A website that allows users to play the traditional Rock, Paper, Scissors game along with a computer player.
-* User can choose between the traditional version or a more difficult level.

 **[Back to top](#table-of-contents)**